Layers

 ingest:writeKick off GitHub, website, and App Store ingest jobs.

-content:read / content:write / content:approveRead containers, generate or regenerate, approve or reject.
+content:read / content:write / content:approveRead containers, generate, approve or reject.

 social:read / social:writeList connected accounts; create OAuth URLs; revoke.